houseabsolute/ubi/README.md

 However, you can also use the `--url` option to bypass the GitHub API by providing the download link directly.

+## Upgrading `ubi`

+You can run `ubi --self-upgrade` to upgrade `ubi` using `ubi`.
+Note that you must have write permissions to the directory containing `ubi` for this to work.

+This does not work on Windows.
+See GH #21.

 ## Why This Is Useful